fabiangreffrath/woof/README.md

    Bug-fix release, fixing rendering of linedef type 242 fake floors and ceilings.
  * 2.0.2 (Jul 20, 2020)
    Bug-fix release, more fixes to linedef type 242 fake floors and ceilings rendering.
+ * 2.1.0 (Aug 17, 2020)
+   Minor release, adding support for inverting "Always Run" with the "Run" key and new key bindings to restart a level or go to the next level.

 # Contact